 The engine that powers sustainable organisations

 The International Financial Reporting Standards (IFRS) is an accounting and sustainability disclosure standard used globally.
-The IFRS is supported by the International Sustainability Standards Board (ISSB), established for the purpose of developing a set of international guidelines for sustainability disclosures for the capital markets.
+The IFRS is supported by the International Sustainability Standards Board (ISSB).
+It was established for the purpose of developing a set of international guidelines for sustainability disclosures for the capital markets.

-Exposure Draft IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information would require disclosures about a company’s exposure to general sustainability‑related risks and opportunities and the governance and management strategies.
+Exposure Draft IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information would require disclosures about a company’s exposure to general sustainability related risks and opportunities and the governance and management strategies.
 The general sustainability criteria under IFRS S1 is influenced by the Sustainability Accounting Standards Board (SASB) Standards.
-Companies stand to benefit from enhancing SASB reporting experience focusing on the financial impacts of sustainability.
+Companies stand to benefit from enhancing SASB reporting experience, focusing on the financial impacts of sustainability.

 Additionally, it addresses monitoring and management approaches to climate-related risks and opportunities.
 Disclosure of all Scope 1, 2, and 3 emissions based on GHG Protocol methodology is required, reflecting the importance of reporting impacts along the value chain.

 This would put considerable pressure on management and finance teams to incorporate green finance and carbon accounting concepts such as stranded assets and GHG Protocol into annual financial reporting practices.

-The proposed standards are in the public consultation phase until the end of July.
-Companies would be well-advised to embark on climate and general sustainability reporting and become acquainted with the proposed IFRS Sustainability Disclosure Standards, as it won’t be long before adoption by capital markets or regulators is likely to happen soon, so companies should be prepared.
+The suggested IFRS Sustainability Disclosure Standards are in the public consultation phase until the end of July.
+It would be wise for companies to start reporting on climate and general sustainability and get familiar with the upcoming IFRS Sustainability Disclosure Standards.
+The adoption of these standards by capital markets or regulators is likely to happen soon, so companies should be prepared.